What led you into design?

 What design challenges do you face at your company?

-At my current job, I’m doing functional design, studying human interaction with blockchain, and concentrating on design theory (you can read my article about problems in cryptocurrency market design).
+I’m doing functional design, studying human interaction with blockchain, and concentrating on design theory.

 Any advice for ambitious designers?